shubham1592/terminal-portfolio/README.md

 ## 🖥️ Live Demo

 You can view the live version of this portfolio at:

 - to be added later

 ## 🧩 Sections Overview

+- **Exoerience**: Expandable-Collapsible experiences in detail.
 - **Projects**: Includes 6 key projects (3 academic + 3 professional), like:
   - Sensei: AI-powered onboarding assistant built with GPT-4o and LangChain
   - Data Lake Optimizer: Cost-saving Spark framework